JoenTheWizard/Tutor_Stuff/Tutoring/Python_General/homework_2023_1.md

 # Task 3
 ## Hangman game
 Make a hangman game that runs under the terminal where the computer chooses the word and the user has to guess it.
 There should be a user input where it can only take one character (the letter) and if the user inputs a letter that resides within the word make sure to display it.
-You can make the computer randomly pick a word (maybe from a list), but make the words have character length greater or equal to 4.
+You can make the computer randomly pick a word from a set of words that you defined (maybe from a list, set, dictionary etc), but make the words have character length greater or equal to 4.
 If the user guesses wrong 6 times, it's game over, if the user gets the entire word its a win.

 Here is an example of what the game could look like:
 ```